 Once they’re all cooked off, pour off any extra duck fat (reserve it for another use, like sautéed potatoes) and pour one bottle of red wine into the pan, scraping the bottom with a wooden spatula to unleash all those delicious brown bits.

-Add the duck pieces back to the pan along with any or all of the following:
+Add the duck pieces back to the pan along with any or all of the above ingredients.

 The liquid should be covering the duck up to about the 3/4’s mark.
 If not, add some water or chicken stock.